-A wetland delineation has been conducted along the alignments for the diversion channel and Plan B southern embankment, and included a MNRAM functionality assessment.
+A wetland delineation has been conducted along the alignments for the diversion channel and Plan B Southern Embankment.
+A MNRAM functionality assessment had been performed to determine mitigation needs.
 This information was used to verify the mitigation approach for these wetlands.
 Surveys of the diversion channel will be performed to verify that wetland type and function present are offsetting wetland areas lost through construction.